emlid/emlid-docs/docs/quickstart.md

 * Press plus button and enter your Wi-Fi network name, security type and password.
 Press Save button

+!!! danger "Assure you are connecting to the existing network (such as home wi-fi, mobile phone hotspot, etc)"
+    Use your Wi-Fi network name and password.
+The name of the network on the screenshot below is an example.

 <div style="text-align: center;"><img src="../img/reachrs/quickstart/reach_view_updater_wifi.png" style="width: 350px;"></div><br>

 * Press on your added network and click Connect.